 - Website designer

 Build Career Skills

 Especially for students who are later in their college career, I urge you to consider the ways in which your student employment may help prepare you for grad school or career.
 Combining paid employment with valuable work experience is a powerful combination.
-For example, a pre-med student may find employment working as an aid at a nursing home.
-While it may not be glamorous to empty bedpans it is a great way to log valuable experience that will help strengthen med school applications and provide life experience that will ultimately make a person a better doctor.
+For example, a premed student may find employment working as an aid at a nursing home.
+While it may not be glamorous to empty bedpans it is an excellent way to log valuable training that will help strengthen med school applications and provide life experience that will ultimately make a person a better doctor.
 If you are interested in a career related work study job you are advised to apply aggressively as early as possible as the most desirable jobs often fill first.

 Set a Budget and Stick with It